 I feel the space under theIr arches and check whether their feet (or one foot) are pronating or supinating.

-Checking the points on the tops of the hips to see if they’re level comes next.
+Checking the points on the tops of the hip bones to see if they’re level comes next.

-I ask about scoliosis if it’s not already apparent.
-Same with pelvic floor issues.
+I ask about scoliosis and pelvic floor issues.

 I look at the patient from each side to see if they have a pelvic tilt toward the front or the back and view their spinal curves.

-When they are lying on my massage table, I can check for a leg length discrepancy with their legs flat, and then with feet flat/knees bent.
+When they are lying on my massage table, I can check for a leg length discrepancy with their legs flat, and then with knees bent.
 I can also see whether their feet point up symmetrically, which usually indicates asymmetry in the hip joints.

-The last part of my evaluation for symmetry is to place the pads of my fingers over their TMJs right in front of their ears and ask them to open and close repeatedly.
+The last part of my evaluation for symmetry is to place the pads of my fingers over the TMJs right in front of the ears and ask my client to open and close repeatedly.